csuci-cs/awesome-csuci/README.md

 ### Faculty
 We have some pretty awesome professors/lecturers here are some links to their pages.
-_The names are sorted alphabetically by last name._
+The websites are sorted alphabetically by last name of faculty.

-**Note: checkout the publications pages/sections on these sites for capstone ideas.**
+**Checkout the publications pages/sections on these sites for capstone ideas.**

 * [Leo Benegas's Webpage](http://faculty.csuci.edu/leo.benegas/)
 * [Andrzej (A.J.)
 Bieszczad's Website](http://ajb.cirainbow.csuci.edu/ajb/)